About Lark Hotels

 At Lark, Justin has traded in his Chef whites for a tee shirt and a trucker hat but he still keeps his flavor bible close by.
 Responsible for the creative direction and menu development at each of our restaurants and bars, Justin also hires and trains kitchen crews, implements system to create efficiencies, all the while monitoring food and labor costs with his on property teams.

 Nik brings to Lark the unique combination of nerdy computer geek and confident leader.
 A rare breed of Croatian and South African, he is calm and steady and always knows when to take action.
 Nik has a lengthy background in hospitality and has held many roles in operations management around the world.
-As a Regional Manager, Nik oversees Lark's hotels north of Boston, supporting on property staff and enforcing our brand.
-As our Director of Revenue and Systems, Nik is responsible for global revenue management for Lark and overall implementation, and maintenance of our technology and systems.
+As our Director of Revenue Management, Nik is responsible for global revenue management for Lark and overall implementation, and maintenance of our technology and systems.
 Nik believes that technology has a great influence on the guest experience, and on our company as a whole and is always on the lookout for the next gadget or app that will take the Lark experience to the next level.

 Director of Content Marketing & Public Relations